HTTPArchive/almanac.httparchive.org/src/content/en/2019/caching.md

 *   "How long am I allowed to cache this for?"
 *   "How do I validate that the content is still fresh?"

 When a web browser sends a response to a client, it typically includes headers that indicate whether the resource is cacheable, how long to cache it for, and how old the resource is.
-RFC 7234 covers this in more detail in section[ 4.2 (Freshness)](https://tools.ietf.org/html/rfc7234#section-4.2) and[ 4.3 (Validation)](https://tools.ietf.org/html/rfc7234#section-4.3).
+RFC 7234 covers this in more detail in section [4.2 (Freshness)](https://tools.ietf.org/html/rfc7234#section-4.2) and [4.3 (Validation)](https://tools.ietf.org/html/rfc7234#section-4.3).

 The HTTP response headers typically used for conveying freshness lifetime are:

 *   `Cache-Control` - allows you to configure a cache lifetime duration (i.e. how long this is valid for)
 *   `Expires` - provides an expiration date or time (i.e. when exactly this expires).

 `Cache-Control` takes priority if both are present.
-These are [discussed in more detail below](cache-control-vs-expires).
+These are [discussed in more detail below](#cache-control-vs-expires).

 The HTTP response headers for validating the responses stored within the cache, i.e. giving conditional requests something to compare to on the server side, are:

 *   `Last-Modified` - indicates when the object was last changed.
 *   Entity Tag (`ETag`) - provides a unique identifier for the content.

 `ETag` takes priority if both are present.
-These are [discussed in more detail below](validating-freshness).
+These are [discussed in more detail below](#validating-freshness).

 The example below contains an excerpt of a request/response header from HTTP Archive's main.js file.
-These headers indicate that the resource can be cached for 43200 seconds (12 hours), and it was last modified more than 2 months ago (difference between the last-modified and date headers).
+These headers indicate that the resource can be cached for 43,200 seconds (12 hours), and it was last modified more than two months ago (difference between the `Last-Modified` and `Date` headers).

 ```
 > GET /static/js/main.js HTTP/1.1